 Best part about the cabin at KOA Mystic

 Everything was fantastic, with the exception of the couch.
 I loved staying in the cabin.
 However, the BEST thing about the KOA Mystic cabins?
 NO ANTS anywhere.
 Trust me, I looked.
-We’d had our first camping trip earlier this year, and stayed at a place that was recommended by many people.
-Well, let’s just say the place was infested with ants.
+We had our first camping trip earlier this year, and stayed at a place recommended by many people.
+Big mistake.
+Ant infestation in our cabin.
+GROSS.
 I didn’t realize that wasn’t normal, because hey, it’s camping.

 Well, my friends, it’s not normal.
 KOA Mystic was CLEAN AS ALL GET OUT, and there wasn’t an ant in sight in our cabin.
-I hunted for them.
-I opened up drawers, and undid our bed in the main bedroom.
+I hunted for them, even opened up drawers, and undid our bed in the main bedroom.
 I repeatedly looked by the garbage cans, and in the bathroom.
-I hunted for them on the kids’ bunk beds.
+All of us hunted for them on the kids’ bunk beds.
 The floor, the tiny crevices by the windows and door.
 NOTHING.
-Not one ant could be found.
+We didn’t see one ant ANYWHERE.

 It was, by far, my favorite part of the cabin at Kampgrounds of America in Mystic.
 No joke.
 It also meant I wouldn’t bring any back home with me after we packed up, and left.
-My hats off to you KOA Mystic, this Sunflower looked everywhere and found NONE.
+My hats off to KOA Mystic, this Sunflower looked everywhere and found NONE.
 The weather was warm, and I was ready to find something, but I found nothing.
 Now, if I could have just had my son not leave the cabin door open and let in one particular fly, we would have been good.
-We did get to use the fly swatter provided by KOA in our cabin, so everyone knows, they have a fly swatter and we used it thanks to my son!
+So everyone knows, KOA provides a fly swatter and we used it thanks to my son!

 Final thoughts on our KOA Mystic visit

 I’d stay in the cabin for a week, no doubt.
 It’s clean, it’s comfortable, and it’s got all I need to get me through a great week in Mystic.
-The kids had tons to do, and I do believe in the summer months, would love to enjoy even more outdoors.
-There’s two pools, and these wicked cool slides down a hill that are only open over the summer.
+The kids had tons to do, and I will have more options in summer months: two pools, and wicked cool slides down a hill that are only open over the summer.
 They weren’t excited about the playground, they said it was more for younger kids, which made sense.

-Miniature golf can be done even during the fall season, and there’s some cute sandbox fun to be had, as well.
-Now, the one thing the kids begged to do every day of our visit at KOA Mystic?
+Miniature golf is available even during the fall season, and there’s some cute sandbox fun, as well.
+One thing the kids begged to do every day of our visit at KOA Mystic?
 Jumping on the Jumping Pillow.
 It was, in the words of my children, “the best mom, can we do it again?”

 Just to also mention, you don’t have to stay in a cabin at KOA.
 You can reserve a spot for your camper, too.
 There’s plenty of people who hooked up their campers!